daily-co/synthetic-network/README.md

 ```

 ### Run Chrome using Synthetic Network in VNC
+1. ensure Docker for Mac/Windows/Linux is running

+2.
 ```
 $ make create-synthetic-network # You only need to do this once
 $ make run-chrome